rogurr/patina-qemu/Readme.md

   - [Patina DXE Core QEMU repository](https://github.com/OpenDevicePartnership/patina-dxe-core-qemu) showcasing the sample Patina DXE core .efi binary used by this repository

-As Rust adpotion increases, it is important for each user to determine best way to incorporate changes during the transition away from code written in C toward code written in Rust.
+As Rust adoption increases, it is important for each user to determine best way to incorporate changes during the transition away from code written in C toward code written in Rust.
 UEFI inherently supports dynamic integration, so at a high level there are two basic approaches: